 In this article:

 Creating a label in your profile requires the Save Existing Versions permission.
-If you don't have this permission, please contact your Account Admin or Tealium Account Manager.
+If you do not have this permission, contact your Account Admin or Tealium Account Manager.

 Resource Locks allow you to restrict access to elements such as variables, load rules, tags, and extensions.
 Any label can be converted to a Resource Lock, and only the users you specify will be able to change any elements the label has been applied to.
 Learn more about Resource Locks.